jonlpersson/ed-latimore/site/_posts/2020-06-09-how-to-increase-your-personal-freedom.md

 #### Level 3 makes you completely unrelatable

-I’ve met enough people at level 3 and 4 who don’t have any "unfair advantages" (being born to wealth or winning the genetic lottery) to know that it's possible for many of us to get there.
+I’ve met enough people at levels 3 and 4 who don’t have any "unfair advantages" (being born to wealth or winning the genetic lottery) to know that it's possible for many of us to get there.

 Of course, most people get envious and/or don’t believe you.
 Once you hit level 3, you become very aware of who you mention or allude your success to.
 You simply find it easier to shut up and keep working.